HTML Structure

 <!DOCTYPE html [PUBLIC "DTD FPIs" "DTD URL"]>

-DTD:Document Type Definition(Details (opens new window)
+DTD:Document Type Definition(Details (opens new window))

-In HTML documents, the declaration of the document type doctype is necessary.
-It ensures in what rendering mode and what standard the browser parses and renders the HTML document.
-You will see <!DOCTYPE html> in the head of most HTML documents these days.
-The purpose of this declaration is to prevent the browser from switching to a rendering mode we call quirks mode (compatibility mode) when rendering documents and to specify that it parses rendered documents according to latest web-related specifications.
+in the head of most HTML documents these days.
+The purpose of this declaration is to prevent the browser from switching to a rendering mode we call quirks mode (compatibility mode)

 # The Rendering Modes

 In the old days on the web, there were usually two versions of web pages: one was Netscape's Navigator version, and the other was Microsoft's Internet Explorer version.
 When the W3C created web standards, in order not to break existing websites at the time, browsers couldn't just drop these standards.
-Therefore, the browser adopts three modes - Quirks mode, Almost standards mode and Standards mode, to enable it to integrate websites and Separate outdated sites that do not meet the specs.
+Therefore, the browser adopts three modes - Quirks mode

 # Choose Rendering Mode